leon4rd/test/README.md

-## How many apples grow on a tree?
-All of them!
+## Why was the big cat disqualified from the race?
+Because it was a cheetah.